coralproject/talk/docs/docs/migrate-data.md

 # Set this to the ID of your v7 Site.
 export CORAL_SITE_ID=""

-# This importer tool is designed to work with Coral at thw following migration
+# This importer tool is designed to work with Coral at the following migration
 # version.
 This is the newest file in the
 # https://github.com/coralproject/talk/tree/develop/src/core/server/services/migrate/migrations
 # directory for your version of Coral.